 For programs in Ecuador and Peru, we travel to higher altitudes and recommend those who have previously had difficulty adjusting to higher altitude consider this factor in choosing a program.

-Check with your physician that you are up-to-date on what are often referred to as routine vaccines for influenza, chickenpox, polio, MMR (Measles, Mumps & Rubella) and DPT (Diphtheria, Pertussis (whopping cough) and Tetanus).
+Check with your physician that you are up-to-date on what are often referred to as routine vaccines for influenza, chickenpox, polio, MMR (Measles, Mumps & Rubella) and DTP (Diphtheria, Tetanus and Pertussis also knows as whooping cough).
 There have been increased episodes of measles internationally so it is important to keep current.
 We also recommend that your tetanus be up-to-date.

 Mosquito Borne Disease And Malaria